 e) Blunt instruments capable of being used to cause serious injury when used to hit, including:

 f) Explosives and incendiary substances and devices capable of being used to cause serious injury or threatening the safety of aircraft, including:

-Oman has strict laws governing the import of items into the country.
-It is of vital importance that you are familiar with these restrictions before you travel.
+Oman has strict laws governing imports.
+It is important for you to be familiar with these restrictions before you travel.

-After you have collected your baggage from the carousel, follow the signs to the exit.
-You will pass through customs clearance (For international Arrivals/Transit Passengers only).
+After collecting your baggage from the carousel, follow the signs to the exit.
+You will pass through customs clearance (for international arrivals/transit passengers only).
 At this point all baggage, including hand baggage will undergo screening.
-If you have anything to declare, you must declare it when your baggage is x-rayed.
+If you have anything to declare, you must declare it when your baggage is X-rayed.